-How are health maintenance organizations and preferred provider organizations alike?
+How are HMOs and PPOs alike?

 Both HMOs and PPOs maintain a network of doctors, hospitals, medical labs, and independent physicians’ groups to provide and finance health care for members.
-Both attempt to reduce costs by applying specialized management techniques to limit what they regard as unnecessary or inappropriate medical procedures.
-Both also share the goal of reducing health-care costs by focusing on preventive care and general health promotion.
+Both attempt to reduce costs by applying specialized management techniques to limit what they regard as unnecessary medical procedures.
+They also share the goal of reducing health-care costs by focusing on preventive care and general health promotion.
 But there are several major differences, including the following:

 Selecting a physician

-PPO: PPO members do not have to choose a PCP and can refer themselves to any specialist in the PPO network.
+PPO: PPO members do not have to choose a PCP and can refer themselves to any specialist in the network.
 You can even go to a physician outside the network, but you’ll pay a greater portion of the bill.
 So, although you’re covered for services both inside and outside the network, there is financial incentive to receive care from the plan’s preferred providers.

 What if you need a specialist?